-The duration can be between 2 and 7 days, and must take place before the 30 September 2018 in another Higher Education Institution or any other appropriate organisation in an eligible Erasmus country (see Appendix 1 on the right hand side of this page for a list of eligible countries).
+The duration should be 2-7 days and must take place before the 30 September 2019 in another HEI or any other appropriate organisation in an eligible Erasmus country (see Appendix 1).

 Priority is given to members of staff going abroad for the first time.

-Grants for staff training are provided as contributions towards subsistence and travel and depend on the country visited, duration and distance travelled.
-Appendix 1 provides details of the funding available.
-Any additional costs for the trip must be paid by the staff member.
+Grants for staff training are provided as a contribution towards subsistence and travel.
+These depend on the country visited, duration and distance travelled (see Appendix 1).
+Any additional costs for the trip must be paid by the staff member or department.

 Supplementary allowances may also be available for staff with special needs.